mvphelps/MFMock/README.md

 Currently there is support for AnalogInput, InputPort, InterruptPort, OutputPort and PWM.
 Also note that PWM is in a separate assembly (MFMock.PWM), to follow the assembly separation used in the Micro Framework.

-Sorry there is no Nuget package for this yet, that is the next thing I plan to work out.